Schwinger-Dyson equation on the complex plane -- A four-fermion interaction model at finite temperature --: Numerical results

+From Fig.5, near $T_{\rm C}$, the decrease in the real part of the effective mass is understood to be a process of restoration of the chiral symmetry.
+On the other hand, the imaginary part of the effective mass increases rapidly, though it has finite value.
+The decrease in the imaginary part of the effective mass beyond the peak is also understood to be the process of restoration of the chiral symmetry.
+When $M_{\rm R}(T)$ and $M_{\rm I}(T)$ become small, the relation $E_{\rm I}(T,0)=0$ is broken.
+Therefore, the relation in Eq.(3$\cdot5$) also does not hold.
+In this region, $E_{\rm R}(T,0)$ approaches $\sqrt{\varepsilon/2}$, so $E_{\rm I}(T,0)$ approaches $-\sqrt{\varepsilon/2}$, which will be shown in the following consideration, \footnote{For solutions where the real and imaginary parts of the effective mass are negative, the same considerations can be made by replacing the real and imaginary parts of the effective mass with their absolute values.
+Therefore, the sign of the imaginary part of energy does not change.}

-In Figs. 1 and 2, the effective mass vanishes when $T>T_{\rm C}$.
-This means that the chiral symmetry, including the imaginary part, is restored.
+Next, form Figs.1 and 2, the effective mass vanishes in $T>T_{\rm C}$.
+In this region, the chiral symmetry, including the imaginary part, is restored.
 However, the real and imaginary parts of the energy are constant values for $q=0$.